 Travel Tips

 Around 25km from Ninh Binh City along mostly flat, all weather roads, it is possible for experienced cyclists to make the journey, though an overnight stop at Van Lam or Kenh Ga is probably advised.
 Google Maps and Booking.com are your best bets here but plan your trip well as this is the real Ninh Binh countryside, with very little English spoken and only rudimentary supplies.
-Public transport is almost unheard of, although local buses will run periodically.
+Public transport is unreliable as local buses only run periodically according to local needs.
 If you hire a taxi or Grab, make sure it includes the return journey.

-Entrace to Van Trinh cave is around 100,000 VND per person.
-For those with the time and energy, once you finish exploring the cave, you might want to head back to the nearby Van Long lake for the beautiful natural scenery there and the myriad of water fowl and birds that use the lake as home.
+Entrance to Van Trinh cave is around 100,000 VND per person.
+For those with the time and energy, once you finish exploring the cave, you might want to head back to the nearby Van Long Lagoon for the beautiful natural scenery there and the myriad of water fowl and birds that use the lake as home.